Ou Medicine

 The correct answer is

 After a bout of chickenpox has ended, scientists believe that the virus moves to nerve cells near the brain and spinal cord.
 There it becomes inactive.
-When the virus becomes active again, it moves down the nerve fibers to the skin.
-The virus then multiplies, and pain develops.
-This is usually followed in a few days by a rash where the pain is.
+When the virus becomes active again, it often moves down a single nerve fiber to the skin.
+The virus then multiplies in the nerve ending, and pain develops.
+This is often followed in a few days by a rash where the pain is.
 The varicella-zoster virus belongs to a group of viruses called herpesviruses.
 Shingles is also called herpes zoster.

 A.